 JIED is a peer-reviewed, open access, electronic journal publishing research and policy commentary on the complex relationship between illicit markets and development.
 The journal is cross-disciplinary and engages with academics, practitioners, and decision makers in facilitating for interventions and development planning that incorporates an in-depth understanding of the dynamics of illicit markets.
 The journal welcomes scholars and practitioners from all disciplines with an interest and expertise in the complexities illicit markets pose to the achievement of key development goals, such as the United Nations 2030 Agenda for Sustainable Development, and progress towards peace and security in fragile settings.
 JIED is an independent academic journal, run by the Global Initiative against Transnational Organized Crime (GI-TOC), published by LSE Press.

-For suggested themes and more information see the full Call for Papers here.
+For more information see the full Call for Papers here.

 Deadline for submission of abstracts and LOIs: 31st July 2021.

 Planned date of publication: February 2022.

 Posted on 01 Jun 2021More Announcements